 "I wish I was as pretty as you." - supermodel Neve Campbell to Noxeema Jackson, to which she replies, "Hehe.... good luck."

 "Now, I know you've met John Jacob Jingleheier Schmidt."

 "The people always shout..
 I hate that!"-Vida and Noxeema introducing John Jacob to the audience

 "She is the perfect... the ultimate... try to describe her without using the word statuesque."- Vida on Julie Newmar

 "Bobby Ray and I have a lot of differences, okay?"

 "Yeah, like for starters, the business going on between your legs!
 Boing!
 Boing!
 Boing!"
 Noxy to ChiChi, arguing about ChiChi's infatuation with Bobby Ray

 (I'm paraphrasing this one) "When a straight man dresses up in a woman's clothes for sexual kicks, he is a transvestite.
-When a man TRAPPED in a woman's body gets a little operation, he is a transsexual.
+When a woman TRAPPED in a man's body gets a little operation, she is a transsexual.
 And when a gay man has *way* too much fashion sense for one gender, he is a drag queen.
 And when a little boy puts on a dress... he is a boy in a dress!"
 Noxeema defining tranny classifications